Anaheim Truck Accident Lawyers

 - Lacerations

-California only allows a person two years from the date of their accident to commence a legal action to recover damages, although an injury that is not immediately discovered may lead to a lawsuit being filed within one year of the date the person discovers the injury.
-While two years can sound like a long time to some people, it is actually a very short window of time, and it is important to get legal help as soon as possible so an attorney can do the necessary legwork before any legal action is taken.
+California only allows a person two years from the date of their accident to file a claim and pursue damages, although an injury that is not immediately discovered may lead to an adjusted time limit.
+While two years can sound like a long time to some people, it is actually a very short window of time.
+You may wish to have an attorney do the necessary legwork before any legal action is taken.

-A person will always be best served by hiring an Anaheim truck accident lawyer to handle all communications with insurance companies on their behalf because an attorney knows how to deal with these parties and minimize any damage to a case.
-Arash Law, founded by famous attorney Arash Khorsandi, Esq., frequently helps people involved in all kinds of truck accidents and knows how to fight to recover as much compensation as possible in these cases.
+They can do so by enlisting an Anaheim truck accident lawyer to handle all communications with insurance companies on their behalf.
+Arash Law, led by Arash Khorsandi, Esq., frequently helps people injured in all kinds of truck accidents and knows how to manage these types of cases.

-The minimum liability insurance requirements under California Insurance Code § 11580.1b are $15,000 for injury or death to one person, $30,000 for injury or death to more than one person, and $5,000 for damage to property.
+The minimum liability insurance requirements under California Insurance Code § 11580.1b are $30,000 for injury or death to one person, $60,000 for injury or death to more than one person, and $15,000 for damage to property.
 California also requires all commercial vehicles entering California to have proof of financial responsibility, with levels of liability insurance varying from $300,000 to $5 million combined single-limit coverage, depending on the type of vehicle and the property being transported.
+Nevertheless, while there are specific limits on insurance coverage, victims may only be able to pursue the actual damages they incurred.

-When a person has a truck accident case, they may be entitled to compensatory damages, which are usually a combination of economic and non-economic damages.
+When a person has a truck accident case, they may be able to seek compensatory damages, which are usually a combination of economic and non-economic damages.
 Economic damages refer to actual costs that can be calculated and proven, while non-economic damages are much more subjective.

 Common kinds of economic damages include medical bills, lost income, and property damage.
 Non-economic damages often include pain and suffering, emotional distress, and disability.